Marco Pecorari

-Marco Pecorari (born 21 September 1977) is an Italian footballer who played as a defender.
+Marco Pecorari (born 21 September 1977) is an Italian football coach and a former defender.
+He is an assistant coach with the Under-17 squad of Juventus.

 Career

 Born in Palmanova, in Friuli region, Pecorari started his professional career at Fiorenzuola.
 He was signed by Empoli in the next season.

 He was a player of Crotone until 2003, which he was signed by Triestina.
 In May 2005 Pecorari was signed by Lecce.
 In August 2006 he was loaned to Ascoli.

 In January 2007 Pecorari was signed by Spezia in a definitive deal.
 On 31 January 2008 he was loaned to Ravenna.

 In September 2008 Pecorari was signed by Avellino.

 Arezzo

 In 2009, he was signed by A.C.
 Arezzo.
 After the bankruptcy of the company and rebirth as Atletico Arezzo, Pecorari remained with the new company until 2014.